MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 dhollander
 ^^^^^^^^^^

-This algorithm is an implementation of the strategy proposed in [Dhollander2016b]_ to estimate multi b-value (single-shell + b=0, or multi-shell) response functions for single-fibre white matter (*anisotropic*), grey matter and CSF (both *isotropic*), which can subsequently be used for multi-tissue (constrained)
+This algorithm is the official implementation of the strategy proposed in [Dhollander2016b]_ (including improvements proposed in [Dhollander2019]_) to estimate multi b-value (single-shell + b=0, or multi-shell) response functions for single-fibre white matter (*anisotropic*), grey matter and CSF (both *isotropic*), which can subsequently be used for multi-tissue (constrained)